ChartAttack: Testing the Vulnerability of LLMs to Malicious Prompting in Chart Generation: Related work

-\paragraph{Jailbreak attacks.} The widespread use of MLLMs has intensified the problem of jailbreaking, where malicious actors induce models to generate misleading content by using adversarial prompts that bypass safety mechanisms \citep{lin-etal-2024-towards-understanding}.
-One common class of attacks relies on template completion, which exploits MLLMs’ role-playing and contextual reasoning capabilities to elicit unsafe responses.
+\paragraph{Jailbreak attacks.} The widespread use of MLLMs has intensified concerns about jailbreaking, where adversarial prompts bypass safety mechanisms to induce harmful or misleading outputs \citep{lin-etal-2024-towards-understanding}.
+A common class of attacks relies on template completion, exploiting MLLMs’ role-playing and contextual reasoning abilities.
 Within this class, scenario nesting attacks craft deceptive contexts that gradually steer models toward unsafe behaviors \citep{ding-etal-2024-wolf, yuan2024gpt, cui-etal-2025-exploring}.
 Another template completion approach is context-based attacks, where adversarial examples are embedded directly into the prompt context to exploit in-context learning and override safety constraints \citep{li-etal-2023-multi-step, globerson2024Many-shot, zheng2024improved, pernisi-etal-2024-compromesso}.
 We present the first jailbreaking attack that leverages MLLMs to generate misleading charts and evaluates its effectiveness on both humans and other MLLMs, combining adversarial demonstrations with scenario nesting.